mayurdhoble/Emotion-classification-/README.md

-# Emotion Classification
+# Text Based Emotion Classification System

-## Dataset:
+## Aim:

-Imported from Kaggle

-Contains two columns: text and emotion
+The primary aim of an emotion classification project is to develop a system capable of accurately identifying and categorizing human emotions from various input modalities.

-## Libraries:
+## Libraries used:

 1) Pandas: For data manipulation and analysis.